WEIRDLabUW/submitit-tools/README.md

 ## Usage:

 #### To see examples that are concrete, run `python scripts/example_torch_run.py`.
 This is a good entry point and will train up 9 mnest networks.
 Note you will need torch and torchvision in your conda environment.
+There is also a good example with comments in `scripts/example_executor.py`.

 For usage, you should only need to define a job class, run config.
 The rest is just instantiating configs and passing them to submitit tools.